Jahanzaib523/masters-thesis/docs/DATABASE_SCHEMA.md

-# Persistence schema — Semantic Authentication System (SAS)
+# Persistence schema: Semantic Authentication System (SAS)

 The SAS persistence model stores accounts, encrypted semantic artefacts, per-login challenges with six binary image slots, a per-user pre-generated gallery pool, and anonymised login outcomes.
 The diagram below is the **conceptual schema** implemented in the application layer.